-where $\hat{a}_{i}^{\dag}$ and $\hat{a}_i$ is the particle creation and annihilation operators, respectively, and $\hat{n}_i=\hat{a}_{i}^{\dag}\hat{a}_i$ the particle number operator at site $i$.
-The disorder is introduced through a random number $\delta_i$, which uniformly distributes in $[-1,1]$ for all sites $i$ and the chemical potential $\mu$ as a tuning parameter of the disorder strengthen.
-For the convenience, we set $J=1$ hereafter.
+where $\hat{a}_{i}^{\dag},\hat{a}_i$ are particle creation and annihilation operators, and $\hat{n}_i=\hat{a}_{i}^{\dag}\hat{a}_i$ is the particle occupation number operator at site $i$.
+Disorder is introduced through a random number $\delta_i$, which is uniformly distributed within $[-1,1]$ for all sites, thus chemical potential $\mu$ becomes a tuning parameter for the disorder strength.
+For convenience, we set $J=1$ as the energy-scale unit hereafter.

-At zero temperature, the Bose-Hubbard model in the absence of disorder undergoes a quantum phase transition from a superfluid phase to the Mott insulator with integer filling factor as the interaction U increases\cite{39}.
-When disorder is introduced, the nature of the ground state are anticipated to change\cite{40,41,42,43}.
-For a given diagonal disorder sample $\{\delta_i\}$ with $i\in[1,L]$, one finds that the system change from the superfluid state first to the Bose-glass state, and then to the Mott-insulator with increasing the interaction strength $U$\cite{41,42}.
-In the case of an off-diagonal disorder assigned to $J$, a phase diagram has been established in terms of both the strength of the interaction $U$ and the disorder for the hopping\cite{41,42,43}.
+For Hamiltonian~(\ref{dbhmodel}), we use the ED technique to find all its eigenvalues $E_i$ with an order of $E_1\leqslant E_2\leqslant\cdots\leqslant E_D$ and $D$ is the dimension of the Hamiltonian matrix.
+The energy density $\varepsilon$ used throughout this work is then defined by

-As far as the disorder effects are concerned for this interacting boson system.
-The most studies on MBL is cast into the cases of either the hard-core bosons or an equivalent Heisenberg spin case\cite{29,30}.
-More recently, the similar system of Hamiltonian (1) was discussed\cite{35,71,72,73,74}, especially an experiment has successfully realized a disordered interacting boson system\cite{35}.
-The MBL is found being different from Anderson localization in terms of the entanglement entropies and non-local correlations.
-In this paper, we numerically explore those features for the Hamiltonian (1), through the calculations of the entanglement entropy, correlation functions and dynamics properties, with fixing $U=3J$ and the total number of particles equal to half lattice sites, i.e. the filling factor to be half for per site, for which one has a superfluid ground state in the absence of disorder\cite{50}.
+At zero temperature, the BH model, in the absence of disorder, undergoes a quantum phase transition from a superfluid phase to the Mott-insulator state with an integer filling factor as the interaction strength $U$ increases \cite{39}.
+When disorder is introduced, the nature of the ground state is anticipated to alter \cite{40,41,42,43}.
+For a given diagonal disorder sample $\{\delta_i\}$ with $i\in[1, L]$, one finds that the system changes from the superfluid state first to the Bose-glass state and then to the Mott-insulator state under the rise of $U$ \cite{41,42}.
+In the case of an off-diagonal disorder configuration assigned to $J$, a phase diagram has also been established in terms of the interaction strength $U$ and the randomness strength in the hopping amplitude $J$ \cite{41,42,43}.